-A separate Gift & Hospitality Policy was approved by the trust's Finance, Resources, Audit & Risk Committee on 15 March 2023.
+A separate Gifts, Hospitality and Anti-Bribery Policy is approved by the trust's Finance, Resources, Audit & Risk Committee annually.
 This guidance needs to be read alongside the content of that Policy.

 Any gifts, rewards and benefits that are disproportionately generous or that could be seen as an inducement to affect a business decision should be declared.